Shigeki

 [0051] A hydroxyapatite film is formed on a substrate of sodium

 chloride crystal through a laser ablation process.
-In particular,
+In

-the sodium chloride crystal substrate of 10 mm*10 mm*2.5 mm, was
+particular, the sodium chloride crystal substrate of 10 mm*10

-and technology school of Kinki University and was manufactured by
+biology-oriented science and technology school of Kinki

-Seinan Industries Co., Ltd.) and was then treated for 18 hours by
+and was then treated for 18 hours by the laser ablation process

-hydroxyapatite film was formed.
-The hydroxyapatite film had a
+nanoseconds), whereby the hydroxyapatite film was formed.
+The

-thickness of about 12 [mu]m.
-The temperature of a substrate was
+hydroxyapatite film had a thickness of about 12 [mu]m.
+The

-300[deg.]
-C., an atmosphere gas used was an oxygen-steam mixed
+temperature of a substrate was 300[deg.]
+C., an atmosphere gas

-gas, and the mixed gas had a pressure of 0.8 mTorr.
+used was an oxygen-steam mixed gas, and the mixed gas had a

-[0052] The sodium chloride crystal having the hydroxyapatite film
+[0052] The sodium chloride crystal having the hydroxyapatite

-was eluted, whereby the hydroxyapatite film, which was
+chloride was eluted, whereby the hydroxyapatite film, which was

 transparent, was isolated.
-The isolated transparent hydroxyapatite
+The isolated transparent

-post-annealed (heat-treated) at 400[deg.]
-C. for ten hours in an
+dried, and then post-annealed (heat-treated) at 400[deg.]
+C. for

-oxygen-steam atmosphere, whereby the transparent hydroxyapatite
+ten hours in an oxygen-steam atmosphere, whereby the transparent

-film was crystallized into a biocompatible transparent sheet.
+hydroxyapatite film was crystallized into a biocompatible

 (2) Evaluation of Produced